Deep Cycle Battery Alternative

 5.71 indicates that a 6S (series) pack would be indicated.
 A 5S might be okay, as the plane can be lighter with Li-Po batteries aboard, but your amp draw will be down, as well as voltage when using a 5S pack.

 With the amp draw between 30 and 40 amps, the Kokam high discharge would be indicated, to keep the "pack" as light as possible.
 A Kokam 2100mAh 6S1P pack would weigh about 17.9 oz.
 You're NiMH pack probably weighs about 42 oz.
 The flight time might be about the same, even with a 2100mAh rating on the Li-Po pack, since you'll be able to throttle back more and the plane will be lighter.
 If you want to increase your flight time, parallel another pack.
 That would increase the capacity to 4200mAh, but it doubles your expense.
 The 6S2P 4.2Ah pack would weigh about 35.8 oz.
 That is still a weight savings over the NiMH pack.
-If it was me, I'd not parallel the pack in the plane, but have two separate packs, with the second one ready to go at the field.

 The other option would be to try a 5S1P.
 The pack would weigh about 15.5 oz.
 That would be a tremendous weight savings and would probably offset the lower voltage and amp draw.